Terry Gou: Early life

+Foxconn

-Terry Gou founded Hon Hai in Taiwan in 1974 with $7,500 ($44,000 in 2021 US dollars) in startup money and ten elderly workers, making plastic parts for television sets in a rented shed in Tucheng, a suburb of Taipei.
+Terry Gou founded Foxconn, established as Hon Hai Precision Industry (鴻海科技集團) in Taiwan in 1974 with $7,500 ($44,000 in 2021 US dollars) in startup money and a workforce of ten elderly employees.
+The company started off making plastic parts for television sets in a rented shed in Tucheng, a suburb of Taipei.
 A turning point came in 1980 when he received an order from Atari to make the console joystick.

-He further expanded his business in the 1980s by embarking on an 11-month trip across the US in search of customers.
-As an aggressive salesman, Gou arrived uninvited into many companies headquarters and was able to get additional orders, despite having security called on him multiple times.
+Gou expanded his business in the 1980s by embarking on an 11-month trip across the US in search of customers.
+An aggressive salesman, Gou arrived uninvited at many companies' headquarters; often, he won orders despite security being called on him.

-In 1988 he opened his first factory in mainland China, in Shenzhen, where his largest factory remains today.
-Operations in China significantly increased in scale when Gou vertically integrated the assembly process and facilities for workers.
+In 1988, Gou opened his first factory in Shenzhen where his largest factory remains.
+Gou scaled up production by integrating vertically the assembly process and facilities for workers.
 The manufacturing site became a campus that included housing, dining, medical care and burial for the workers, and even chicken farming to supply the cafeteria.

 In 1996, Hon Hai started building chassis for Compaq desktops.
 This was a breakthrough moment that led to building the bare bones chassis for other high-profile customers, including HP, IBM, and Apple.
 Within just a few years, Foxconn grew into a consumer electronics giant.

-In 2016, Gou's net worth was US$5.6 billion.
-By August 2017, Forbes listed his net worth at US$10.6 billion.